This page was last updated on 20 September, 2021.

 1. Passengers must have a travel authorization obtained before departure by sending an email to [email protected] .

 2. Passengers must have a negative COVID-19 PCR test result issued at most 7 days before arrival.
 The test result must be in Bahasa, English or Portuguese.

 3. Passengers are subject to isolation for 14 days.

 4. Passengers are subject to medical screening upon arrival.

 Detailed Tourist Information

-A State of Emergency (SOE) is in effect for all of Timor-Leste through 23:59 on June 1.
+The GOTL has temporarily closed its airports, ports, and land borders to all individuals through 23:59 on September 29.
 During this period, airports, ports, and land borders will remain temporarily closed, with the following exceptions: